What do strategy work and January diets have in common?

 Rock, paper, scissors - are you ready for 2024?

-Read also: When strategy hibernation hits
+Read also: When strategy nausea hits

-Take the READY test
+Take the READY TO GO test

 1. What are the company's goals in 2-3 years?